-Adventure bike setup is based on the bike sitting at a particular height and posture with the rider mounted, regardless of the weight of the rider and load.
-This means that every rider needs to measure the rider sag and adjust the spring preload so the bike handles properly.
-In some cases it may be necessary to get heavier or softer springs which can easily be determined by looking at your static sag measurement once your rider sag is set.
-If you add a passenger or load the bike down, you need to adjust the bike back to where it was so it steers properly and is safe and predictable.
-Don't put yourself or your passenger in harm's way, even if you have no experience setting up motorcycle suspension, this sag tool makes it super fast and easy to make sure the bike is setup properly and keeps you safe and having fun!
-With just a couple of simple measurements, you can get your spring preload dialed in and verify if you have the right spring rates installed.
+Modern bike setup is based on the bike sitting at a particular height and posture, with the rider mounted, regardless of the weight of the rider.
+AKA- the bike needs to be adjusted for different weights, so it will sit the same for different riders and loads.
+Every rider needs to measure the rider sag and adjust the spring preload, so the bike handles properly and is safe for that particular rider, especially if you add a passenger or panniers on a regular basis.
+In some cases it may be necessary to get heavier or softer springs, which can easily be determined by looking at your static sag measurement once your rider sag is set.
+It is critical to check sag regularly and adjust for different conditions.
+Even if you have no experience setting up motorcycle suspension, the Slacker V4 Digital Suspension Tuner makes it super fast and easy to make sure your bike is setup properly.
+With just a couple of simple measurements, you can get your spring preload dialed in, verify if you have the right spring rates installed and see if you have any service issues.
 Just use our Service Assistant mobile app for recommended settings and tips.

-Yes, depending on how much off-road riding you do you should get the suspension serviced every 20-30 hours of riding.
-As the fluids break down and bushings and seals wear the suspension will start to perform poorly.
-Also remember to grease any linkage, pivot points and shock mount points whenever you service the suspension.
+Yes, you should get the suspension serviced at least every 20-30 hours of riding.
+As the fluids break down, and bushings, bearings, and seals wear, the suspension will start to perform poorly.
+Also, remember to grease any linkage, pivot points and shock mount points whenever you service the suspension.